“Three times I pleaded with the Lord about this, that it should leave me.” (2 Corinthians 12:8)

 Why do bad things happen to good people?
 How can this be God’s plan for me?
 When will He hear my prayers?

 Have any of these thoughts ever gone through your mind?
-I know they have all gone through my mind more times than I care to count.
+I know they have gone through my mind more than I care to count.
 As I prepared to leave my teen years, the world told me the best years of my life were ahead of me.
 Then suddenly, I was struck with chronic pain, countless doctor visits, and the “best years of my life” vanished before my eyes.

-As I think about my own life, it is difficult to imagine how Paul could only pray about the removal of his thorn three times.
+As I think about my life, it is difficult to imagine how Paul could only pray about removing his thorn three times.
 I feel like I pray my “thorn prayer” more often than that in a single day and sometimes in an hour.
-Then the questions of self-doubt come: “Why would I pray for this?
-It’s God’s plan.”
-“Who am I to doubt His plan?
-He chose this path for me so that I could become more like Him.”
+Then the questions of self-doubt come:

 FEELING BETRAYED: TURN TO GOD